 We need to see that fighting the good fight of faith is a commitment that we will not shrink from, nor relinquish – forever!

 In the midst of our moments of anguish, weakness, uncertainty, or helplessness we will continue to look to Yahuwah for His strength and mercy, no matter how weary we may be!
-We will fight to maintain our trust in Him, crying out to Abba ‘Daddy’ for strength.
+We will fight to maintain our trust in Him, crying out to our heavenly ‘Daddy’ for strength.

-Though we may fail, or fall, seven times a day (Proverbs 24:16), though our fighting efforts may be small, though we may wander through the Growing-Weary Garden at times, yet by God’s great mercy and grace, we will continue in our fight of faith!
+Though we may fail, or fall, even seven times a day (Proverbs 24:16), though our fighting efforts may be small, yet by God’s great mercy and grace, we will continue in our fight of faith!

 We must realize that learning to ‘fight the good fight’ means making some adjustments — re-arranging priorities, shedding worldly ways, and learning to endure.